-The chart for Monsanto shows three Descending Triple Bottom Breakdowns.
-The first two occurred after a Triple Bottom Breakdowns (blue lines), which makes then continuation patterns.
-The third formed after an advance that peaked in early 2011.
+The above chart for Monsanto (MON) shows three Descending Triple Bottom Breakdowns.
+The first two occurred after Triple Bottom Breakdowns (blue lines), which makes then continuation patterns.
+The third breakdown formed after an advance that peaked in early 2011.
 This is a reversal pattern.

 The Quadruple Bottom Breakdown is just like the Triple Bottom Breakdown, only with an extra O-Column to mark support and an extra X-Column to widen the pattern.
 Three consecutive O-Columns define support with three equal lows.
 The fourth O-Column breaks below the lows of the prior three O-Columns to forge the Quadruple Bottom Breakdown.
 All told, Quadruple Bottom Breakdowns are seven columns wide with four O-Columns and three X-Columns.
 These patterns can mark reversal breakdowns or continuation breakdowns.